Superconductors

 AC loss measurements on 12, 24 and 46 filament REBCO tapes made by laser striation and a non-striated reference tape.

-Current-voltage (I-V) curves of 2 mm wide, 25 µm ultra-thin REBCO tape by substrate abrasion when tested in a bent state over formers of different diameters.
+Current-voltage (I-V) curves of 2 mm wide, 25 µm ultra-thin symmetric REBCO tape when tested in a bent state over formers of different diameters.
 No degradation is observed in critical current even at a bend diameter of 0.51 mm!

 (Left) Photograph of an 1.6 mm diameter round REBCO wire made by spiral winding six layers of 45 µm thick tapes over a 0.81 mm diameter former.
 (Right) Photograph of the round wire after bent to a diameter of 3 cm.